SymbioticLove/SymbioticLove/README.md

 Most of the other small projects are here for employers, but some are functional nonetheless!
 Technically, any of these projects will function with the proper set-up, some simply haven't been packaged in their final form either to keep the code from being compressed or to allow them to be hosted on GitHub Pages.
-If you do find a need for a packaged version of anything here, you may reach out to support@symbiotic.love and we can take care of that for you!
+If you do find a need for a packaged version of anything here, you may reach out to <a href="mailto:support@symbiotic.love?subject=Support%20Request" alt="Send Us an Email">support@symbiotic.love</a> and we can take care of that for you!
 <div>&nbsp</div>
 If you would like to like to learn more about us or our business, you may visit our homepage at https://symbiotic.love!
 If you'd like to support us, you can check out our shop at https://shop.symbiotic.love.
 We are already connected with the same suppliers used by Alta Beauty and Free People, amongst others.
-If you'd like us to get something, reach out to support@symbiotic.love and we will look into it!
+If you'd like us to get something, reach out to <a href="mailto:support@symbiotic.love?subject=Product%20Request" alt="Send Us an Email">support@symbiotic.love</a> and we will look into it!
 <div>&nbsp</div>
 Sending 💜Love and 🌄Light,
 <div>&nbsp</div>